Nistar-class diving support vessel: Namesake

+The second ship is named Nipun, which is a Sanskrit word meaning "adept", "capable", and "well versed" in a particular discipline.

 Design

 The ships will have a displacement of 9350 t which has considerably increased from the contracted weight of 7650 t.
 The reason for the substantial increase in weight has not been disclosed but it can be corroborated to increased role of the ship.
 The length of 118.4 m and a beam of 22.8 m.
 The ships have an endurance of 60 days without replenishment.
 The diving support vessels (DSVs) are first of the kind ship, indigenously designed and built at Indian shipyard for the Indian Navy.